firefoxos-gamedev/book/initialization.md

 # Initializing Foxnoid {#initialization}

 In this chapter we're going to learn how to start our game.
-This may sound simple and silly but this book takes baby steps and tries to explain why we're doing things instead of just dumping a bunch of code that you'll use without understanding.
+This may sound simple and silly but this book takes small steps and tries to explain why we're doing things instead of just dumping a bunch of code that you'll use without understanding.
 I believe that programming is the act of organizing complexity.
-You can only organize something if you actually understand whats going on, without understanding organizing stuff becomes a game of blindfolded sokoban[^sokoban].
+You can only organize something if you actually understand whats going on.
+Without understanding, organizing stuff becomes a game of blindfolded sokoban[^sokoban].

 [^sokoban]: A transport puzzle game.
 Learn more about it at [its wikipedia page](en.wikipedia.org/wiki/Sokoban).